open-compensation-token-license/license-token-website/wikisrc/funding-for-blockchain-infrastructure.md

 ### Security Concerns

 Blockchain technology, while secure, is not immune to cyber threats.
 Hacks and security breaches can undermine investor confidence, making it difficult for projects to secure necessary funding.
+For insights into security, see [blockchain security](https://www.license-token.com/wiki/blockchain-security).

 ### Lack of Proven Commercial Models